catherinedevlin/ipython-sql/doc/connecting.md

 +++

-You can also set the `DATABASE_URL` environment variable, and `%sql` will automatically load it from there.
-You can do it either by setting the environment variable from your terminal or in your notebook:
+Alternatively, set the `DATABASE_URL` environment variable, and `%sql` will automatically load it.
+You can do this either by setting the environment variable from your terminal or in your notebook:

 ```python
 from getpass import getpass